SimaticResearchActivity/FBAE/README.md

 ## Introduction

-*FBAE* is a software framework, developped in C++, to evaluate performances (latency and throughput) of Total-Order Broadcast Algorithms when there are no failures.
+*FBAE* is a software framework, developed in C++, to evaluate performances (latency and throughput) of Total-Order Broadcast Algorithms when there are no failures.
 It has been tested on Linux and Windows with compilers: clang, gcc and MSVC.
 In July 2024, *FBAE* does not compile with Apple clang: macOS users must install gcc or standard clang to compile *FBAE*.

 Thanks to *FBAE*, it is possible to evaluate (and thus compare) the performances of different Total-Order broadcast algorithms using different communication protocols (For the moment, only TCP is available, but other communication layers are foreseen).